KishanRaj0007/Competitive-Programming/Idea Notes/Number Theory.md

    https://codeforces.com/problemset/problem/1543/A
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-7. For 32-bit integers, use int or int32_t.
+7. -For 32-bit integers, use int or int32_t.
-   For 64-bit integers, use long long or int64_t.
+   -For 64-bit integers, use long long or int64_t.
-   For unsigned 32-bit integers, use uint32_t.
+   -For unsigned 32-bit integers, use uint32_t.
 (In C++, the unsigned keyword is used to declare an integer type that can only represent non-negative values.)
-   For unsigned 64-bit integers, use uint64_t.
+   -For unsigned 64-bit integers, use uint64_t.
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## PRIME FACTORIZATION :-
+'''markdown
    #include<bits/stdc++.h>
     using namespace std;